-The ministry may issue funds to assist recipients in obtaining the required ID, with the exception of immigration documents.
-[For more information, see Related Links – Identification Supplement.]
+The ministry may issue funds to assist recipients in obtaining the required ID [for more information, see Related Links – Identification Supplement].

 If the client does not produce the required identification documents within 6 months, their case must be reviewed with the supervisor for action.
 The Employment and Assistance Act and the Employment and Assistance for Persons with Disabilities Act (Section 10) authorize the ministry to request or seek verification of information related to eligibility provided by a client, including identification.

-If it is established that the client has been attempting to obtain the documentation but for reasons outside his/her control has not been successful, an extension may be given with supervisor approval.
-Ministry staff should assist the client in obtaining identification documents and consider eligibility for an ID supplement.
-[See Related Links – Identification Supplement]
+If it is established that the client has been attempting to obtain the documentation but for reasons outside their control has not been successful, an extension may be given with supervisor approval.
+Ministry staff should assist the client in obtaining identification documents and consider eligibility for an ID supplement [see Related Links – Identification Supplement].